pantheon-systems/wp-native-php-sessions/readme.txt

 == Changelog ==

+= 0.6.4 (October 10th, 2017) =
+* Triggers PHP error when plugin fails to write session to database.

 = 0.6.3 (September 29th, 2017) =
 * Returns false when we entirely fail to generate a session.